-On the problem of medical and social assistance to relatives of patients with oncological diseases
+On medical and social support for relatives of patients with cancer

 Cite item